-The CMS is a statutory board that governs and regulates medical schemes in South Africa.
+The CMS is a statutory body established by the Medical Schemes Act 131 of 1998 to provide regulatory supervision of private healthcare financing through medical schemes in South Africa.
 They also assist with handling complaints from medical scheme members that may not have been resolved with their respective medical schemes.